thtran97/Local-Search-for-SAT/README.md

 The main pipeline is:

-1- Generate an assignment
+1- Generate an assignment.

 2- Check if SAT or not.
-If SAT => Done
+If SAT => Done.

 3- If UNSAT, pick (intelligently or magically) 'best' variable to flip.
 Repeat 2.